How to be an RVer and still pursue your hobby

 How about you?

 What hobby or hobbies do you enjoy while RVing?
 What accommodations do you make to your RV in order to easily pursue your hobby while on the road?
-Please share your ideas in the comments or over on my forum.
+Please leave a comment below.

 Comments